sequencing/NxTrim/README.md

 nxtrim: Software to remove Nextera Mate Pair adapters and categorise reads according to the orientation implied by the adapter location.
+This software is not commercially supported.

-Copyright (c) 2014, Illumina, Inc.
+Copyright (c) 2014, Illumina, Inc. All rights reserved.

-All rights reserved.
+This software is provided under the terms and conditions of the BSD 2-Clause License

-See LICENSE.txt for details (BSD License).
+You should have received a copy of the BSD 2-Clause License along with this program.
+If not, see https://github.com/sequencing/licenses/.

 ####Dependencies